mobile-robotics-unal/Laboratory-Sensors-and-uncertainty/2_sensor_ultrasound.md

   <img align="center" height="200" src="https://github.com/mobile-robotics-unal/Sensors-and-uncertainty/assets/161974694/78bee725-33b4-4578-ad09-988821918a82">
 <p/>

 Then, to obtain the experimental data for each distance between *1 to 2.5 m*, we run the *ultrasound3.m* file in *MATLAB R2024a*.
-However, to avoid problems with the connection, is necessary modify the numper of the port in the *serialport()* command ando close *Arduino IDE*, otherwise *MATLAB* will show an error.
+However, to avoid problems with the connection, is necessary modify the numper of the port in the *serialport()* command and close *Arduino IDE*, otherwise *MATLAB* will show an error.
 ```matlab
 % ULTRASOUND3 programa para capturar datos por el puerto serial.
 Previo a
 % ejecutar el programa verifique mediante el Administrador de dispositivos